-Depository Trust Company (DTC) (USA)
+Depository Trust Company (DTC)

-A subsidiary of the Depository Trust & Clearing Corporation (DTCC), this is an automated central securities depository.
+In the USA, a subsidiary of the Depository Trust & Clearing Corporation (DTCC), the DTC is an automated central securities depository.
 It is a member of the US Federal Reserve System, a limited-purpose trust company under New York State banking law and a registered clearing agency with the Securities and Exchange Commission.